Indications for Total Hip Replacement in Dogs and Cats

 Potential THR Surgery Candidates

 Not all animals presenting with hip pain are imminent THR candidates.
 Non-surgical pain management is generally the first option recommended before surgery.
 If pain management is only partially effective, if clinical signs worsen or if ongoing pain management is indefinitely necessary, surgery is indicated.
-Pain management coupled with attaining an ideal body condition scorean assessment of the animal's weight for age and weight for height ratios, and its relative proportions of muscle and fat may delay surgery in some instances, but weight reduction and exercise are sometimes difficult to do when the hips are painful.
+Pain management coupled with attaining an ideal body condition scorean assessment of the animal's weight for age and weight for height ratios, and its relative proportions of muscle and fat may delay surgery in some instances, but weight reduction and exercise are sometimes difficult to achieve when the hips are painful.
 If uncomplicated, unrelenting hip pain is present affecting your pet’s quality of life, your veterinarian will likely recommend THR surgery, which will restore a pain-free joint with normal function for the life of your companion.

 Common Hip Conditions that Benefit from THR

-In large-breed dogs (and some small breeds and cats as well), arthritis secondary to hip dysplasia is the most common indication for THR.
+In large-breed dogs (and small breeds and cats as well), arthritis secondary to hip dysplasia is the most common indication for THR.
 Other problems such as hip luxation (hip out of joint due to trauma), avascular necrosis of the femoral head (a developmental genetic condition in which the blood supply to the femoral head is inadequate, causing deterioration) and certain hip fractures are other common indications.
 Total hip replacement is becoming more common in cats and small-breed dogs.
 In one article, hip luxation, avascular necrosis and fractures were the respective indications for 23 percent, 26 percent and 17 percent of the hip replacements in small-breed dogs and cats (Liska 2010).
 Scientific literature articles also report the use of THR for the treatment of certain fractures and for avascular necrosis of the femoral head (Jankovits et al. 2012; Kalis et al. 2012).
 THR also has been performed to manage unsuccessful femoral head ostectomy (FHO, a previous surgery where the ball of the ball-in-socket joint was removed).
 (Liska et al. 2010).
 Unfortunately, this kind of revision surgery from a FHO to a THR is often not possible.

 Additional Factors Determine THR Candidacy